18th International Forum on Advanced Microsystems for Automotive Applications (AMAA 2014)

 Contributions are expected to address recent research, development, and innovations either for applications or for the enabling technologies.

-Authors of accepted abstracts will be informed immediately and are expected to submit a paper for the AMAA Conference Book which is published worldwide as part of the prestigious Springer book series Lecture Notes in Mobility prior to the conference.
-In order to ensure a timely publication of the book, all manuscripts have to be submitted prior to 1 February 2014.
+All papers presented at the AMAA 2014 are published in a Conference Book which is published worldwide as part of the Springer book series Lecture Notes in Mobility prior to the conference.
+Participants will receive a complimentary copy of the book.

 There is a multitude of opportunities to bring your company’s activities to the attention of the AMAA community.
 These are ranging from the standard option to include your company’s logo into select communications to a platinum option which comprises an entry in the list of sponsors on the first pages of the conference book.